 The following distributions focus on being lightweight, simple and yet far more flexible than most.
 Right from the install process you’ll notice that these distros will only install what you explicitly command them to.

-Arch Linux – an independently developed, i686- and x86_64-optimised Linux distribution targeted at competent Linux users.
+Arch Linux – an independently developed, i686- and x86_64-optimized Linux distribution targeted at competent Linux users.
 It uses ‘pacman’, its home-grown package manager, to provide updates to the latest software applications with full dependency tracking.
 Operating on a rolling release system, Arch can be installed from a CD image or via an FTP server.
 The default install provides a solid base that enables users to create a custom installation.
 In addition, the Arch Build System (ABS) provides a way to easily build new packages, modify the configuration of stock packages, and share these packages with other users via the Arch Linux user repository. (used Arch for some time as well, see above screenshot)

 Slackware – an advanced Linux operating system, designed with the twin goals of ease of use and stability as top priorities.
 Including the latest popular software while retaining a sense of tradition, providing simplicity and ease of use alongside flexibility and power, Slackware brings the best of all worlds to the table.
 Originally developed in 1991, the UNIX-like Linux operating system now benefits from the contributions of millions of users and developers around the world.
 Slackware Linux provides new and experienced users alike with a fully-featured system, equipped to serve in any capacity from desktop workstation to machine-room server.
 Web, ftp, and email servers are ready to go out of the box, as are a wide selection of popular desktop environments.
 A full range of development tools, editors, and current libraries is included for users who wish to develop or compile additional software.

 I truly hope this quick guide for beginners proves helpful.
 Most of the distro descriptions are directly from Distrowatch – a very useful website which you can use in your research.
 What’s your pick for the best linux distro?